Peony’s Tavern: 3.02 – White Rain Brings Chaos to Town

 “Where will the Demon Lord find the time to micromanage the matters of little demons like us, hmph!”

-Shao Zi was not upset as she returned to the soil.
+Shao Zi was not bitter as she returned to the soil.
 Her feet were covered in sogginess; it was so uncomfortable.

 The next day, Shao Zi discovered that the aunties selling vegetables on the street decreased by quite a bit, and the all remaining aunties that still sold vegetables had increased their prices.
 So she carried an empty basket, slumping against the wall the entire way back.
 When the scholar saw her, he smiled: “You’re back.”